cfpb/design-system/docs/components/lists.md

                   <a class="m-list_link" href="#">List item 3</a>
               </li>
           </ul>
-        variation_description: >-
-          The link list modifier is intended to be used for lists where each item is a link.
+        variation_description: The link list modifier is intended to be used for lists where each item is a link.
 It converts to a finger-friendly link with a large tap area on smaller screens.
         variation_name: Link list
+        variation_specs: |-
+          * Avenir Next Medium, 16px, Pacific
+          * Border bottom: 1 px, dotted, Pacific
+          * Margin bottom (list item): 8px
+          * Margin top (list): 10px
+          * Margin bottom (list): 15px
       - variation_code_snippet: |-
           <ul class="m-list m-list__spaced">
               <li class="m-list_item">List item 1</li>